code-dot-org/code-dot-org/docs/lti-integration.md

 3. You can leave the App logo Feature graphic empty
 4. Type of App: `LTI 1.3 App`
+5. Uncheck the box for `Launch app in Schoology`
-5. Select where the tool can be installed, `Can Be Installed For`:
+6. Select where the tool can be installed, `Can Be Installed For`:
     - Users
       - App Center Dropdown
       - User Profile Left Navigation Menu